markets/awesome-ruby/README.md

   * [Espinita](https://github.com/continuum/espinita) - Audit activerecord models like a boss.
   * [mongoid-history](https://github.com/aq1018/mongoid-history) - Multi-user non-linear history tracking, auditing, undo, redo for mongoid.
   * [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.
+  * [Paranoia](https://github.com/radar/paranoia) - A re-implementation of acts_as_paranoid for Rails 3 and 4, using much, much, much less code.
   * [PermenantRecords](https://github.com/JackDanger/permanent_records) - Soft-delete your ActiveRecord records, like an explicit version of ActsAsParanoid.
 * Import
   * [ActiveImporter](https://github.com/continuum/active_importer) - Define importers that load tabular data from spreadsheets or CSV files into any ActiveRecord-like ORM.